redis/redis-doc/topics/streams-intro.md

 ## Creating a consumer group

-Assuming I have a key `mystream` of type stream already existing, in order to create a consumer group I need to do just the following:
+Assuming I have a key `mystream` of type stream already existing, in order to create a consumer group I just need to do the following:

 ```
 > XGROUP CREATE mystream mygroup $
 OK
 ```

 As you can see in the command above when creating the consumer group we have to specify an ID, which in the example is just `$`.
-This is needed because the consumer group, among the other states, must have an idea about what message to serve next at the first consumer connecting, that is, what is the current *last message ID* when the group was just created?
+This is needed because the consumer group, among the other states, must have an idea about what message to serve next at the first consumer connecting, that is, what was the *last message ID* when the group was just created.
 If we provide `$` as we did, then only new messages arriving in the stream from now on will be provided to the consumers in the group.
 If we specify `0` instead the consumer group will consume *all* the messages in the stream history to start with.
 Of course, you can specify any other valid ID.
 What you know is that the consumer group will start delivering messages that are greater than the ID you specify.
 Because `$` means the current greatest ID in the stream, specifying `$` will have the effect of consuming only new messages.

 `XGROUP CREATE` also supports creating the stream automatically, if it doesn't exist, using the optional `MKSTREAM` subcommand as the last argument: